 The online team building version of The Ground is Lava for adults is exactly the same as the five year old version.
 Challenge your team members to hunt for specific objects around the house, like a favorite mug or photograph.
 Participants can scoot on chairs, beds, throw rugs and other barriers to find the objects and return to the video call.
 Anyone that touches the ground is disqualified from the competition, but everyone gets to share about the object they brought back.

-The Question Game is a fun game for virtual teams that requires no prep or special equipment.
-To play the game, ask someone a question, and that person must respond with a question directed back at you or another participant.
+The Question Game is a fun game that requires no prep or special equipment.
+To start playing, ask someone a question, and that person must respond with a question directed back at you or another participant.
 If you delay for five seconds then you are out.
 If you speak without forming a question then you are out too 🙂

 Here is an example of how this game might go:

 - Ally: “It’s a beautiful day, don’t you you think Jackie?”

 - Jackie: “What do you think makes it beautiful, Michael?”

 - Michael: “Sorry, I was writing a blog article.”

 In this example, I would be 100% out of the game.
 A more clever Michael would have said, “Sorry, what was that, Jackie?” and kept moving the game forward.

 If your team members are on Slack or another messaging platform then starting to practice channel hygiene is important.
 Closing channels is a good way to avoid “Slack hovering”, which will increase productivity.